A Near-empty Soviet Grocery Store in the 1960’s.

 Here we are considering the more expansive, “multi-cultural,” version of the Golden Rule called the Platinum Rule, which says, “Do to others as they would want you to do.”
 Since the poor will naturally want the rich to fully share all their property, this Platinum Rule expresses the Morality of Radical Sharing.

-The Platinum Rule, however, does not meet the standards of the Path of G>O>D>.
+The Platinum Rule, however, does not meet the standards of Our Spiritual Path.
 The morality of Radical Sharing doesn’t work.
 It is impractical and suboptimal.
 Few individuals, and no nations, have successfully adopted this ethic.

 If we followed the Christian ethic of Radical Sharing, we would share all our wealth with others, and others would share all their wealth with us.
 The result would be a radical leveling of wealth throughout the world.
 The difference between rich and poor would disappear, and everyone in the world would have “one room to live in and one pot to cook in.”

-In today’s world, we can actually approximate what Radical sharing would mean for people across the globe.
-If we google “average income in the world, we read that the total value of yearly world income is closing in on $70 trillion per year.
-Since there are 7.4 billion people in the world, we can calculate the average income per person — only $9,459 per person per year.
-(Where are you on the global pay scale? – BBC News www.bbc.com/news/magazine-17512040, Mar 29,2012.
+In today’s (2023) world, we can actually approximate what Radical sharing would mean for people across the globe.
+If we google “average personal income in the world,” we read that the number is $9,733 (and $12,235 per family).
+We also read that there are 8.0 billion people in the world.
+1

 While it is true that the reach of human sharing has generally moved outward over the last few millennia, Earth still hosts many tribal societies, and many theocratic and/or dictatorial nation-states that limit sharing to people within their own societies.
 But in the one-world vision of modern western-educated liberals, wealth should be extended to all of humanity right now.
 This modern ethic derives from Christianity’s doctrine of Radical Sharing.